dgraph-io/dgraph/wiki/content/enterprise-features/index.md

 ### Reset Groot Password

 If you've forgotten the password to your groot user, then you may reset the groot password (or the password for any user) by the following these steps.
-You'll need to have access to update the Dgraph cluster configuration.

 1. Stop Dgraph Alpha.
 If you're running a high available cluster, then you can stop this Alpha.
 2. Turn off ACLs by removing the `--acl_hmac_secret` config flag in the Alph config.
-This leaves the Alpha open with no ACL rules, so be sure to secure access to this Alpha, including stopping request traffic to this Alpha.
+This leaves the Alpha open with no ACL rules, so be sure to restrict access to this Alpha, including stopping request traffic to this Alpha.
 3. Start Dgraph Alpha.
-4. Connect to Dgraph using Ratel and run the following upsert mutation to update the groot password to `newpassword` (choose your own secure password):
+4. Connect to Dgraph Alpha using Ratel and run the following upsert mutation to update the groot password to `newpassword` (choose your own secure password):
    ```text
    upsert {